FINGGGG/Monopoly/readme.md

 - Negotiations
   - Allow players to make offers to others during their turn.
   - Player that recieves the offer can accept or deny it, possbily make counter offer
-  - Bots accept, deny, possibly counter offer based on probabiliy calculations using their current stats
+  - Bots accept, deny, possibly counter offer based on probability calculations using their current stats

 - Text Summaries